chenkuanliao/QuickShell/README.md

 When you are done and exited from the QuickShell session, you will need to go back to the shell you used to run the `wget -O- http://{your_host_ip_or_domain}:8000/quickshell.sh | sh` command.

 To exit the script, do `Ctrl+c` and that will clean up the files.

+### Setting up your own environment
+All the personalized config files are in the `my_files` directory.

+Currently, QuickShell supports `zsh` and `bash`.
+The `my_files` directory consists of the following files
+- `.bashrc`
+- `.zshrc`
+- `.tmux.conf`
+- `.vimrc`
+- `helperTmux.txt`

+The first four files are just config files, and you can always replace them with your own personalized files

+The `helperTmux.txt` file is a file I use to get informations about commands for Tmux.
+There is a function/alias called `htmux` in `bashrc` and `.zshrc` that uses this file to return the information.

 ## DEMO
 for DEMO purposes, I am hosting the conatiner on my localhost